Frouk3/mgr-plugin-sdk/README.md

 Feel free to contribute, but make sure you will give the exact information what will you change or add <br />
 About IDA database, i will put the link [here](https://drive.google.com/file/d/1TTIz8vpW4CCyaA2Bc1rhdnXtnlnGmLoy/view?usp=drivesdk)

+Move the folders named "game" and "shared" into the folder of your project, then go to the Project Settings->Directories->Include Directories and include folders named "game" and "shared" and include required headers with ```#include <headername.h>``` cpp file nor source file will be included if you done everything correctly

 ## Making a mod
 There's example how to make a basic mod for the game, but, the code itself and sdk will change with some time